TNET-SNU/mmTLS/README.md

 ssh box1.kaist.ac.kr
 ```

-For your convenience, we provide a script, 'run-splittls-keyserver-ephemeral.sh' to remotely execute the 'key-server'.
+Again, for your convenience, we provide a script on the middlebox host to remotely execute the 'key-server' on the SmartNIC.

 ```Bash
 # on box1.kaist.ac.kr